clemenceclaireR/api_openfoodfacts/README.md

 #### **Description**

-This project has been developped for an Openclassrooms project.
+This project has been developed for an Openclassrooms project.
 Its purpose is for the user to choose a food item and find a better alternative, dieteticly speaking.